A History Lesson

 “Yes an no. There hasn’t been an all out war since the massacre.
 The economy and climate changed the entire country.
 Even the mad emperor had to focus his efforts on preservation of his kingdom instead of war.
 If he did go to war, everything you see would vanish in a couple of years.
 Nobody can afford a war now.
 Ten years ago, Lord Garius of the southernmost district broke off from the Rilancian Empire because of his friction with the Emperor.
 The emperor couldn’t dare attack him and win the territory back because Lord Garius annexed the trade network.
 He was the primary ambassador for trade with our southern neighbours in Rodrion.
 Rodrion is rich with resources and we had plenty of gold and articles of value.
 We can’t cultivate enough for ourselves so trading with Rodrion is the only way we survived.
 All trade with Rodrion is only done by Lord Garius and he in turn trades with both Bradstone and Rilance.
 Valencia is pretty much self -sufficient.
 Don’t mistake caution for forgiveness though.
 Europa is still the enemy of Rilancian Empire.
 Even they are at cold war.
 One wrong move and everything is over.”
 She continued..

 “Horticus chickened out first and locked himself up in his capital.
-The fortification of the four great cities of Bradstone began and every other town and settlement was left on their own.
+The fortification of the four great cities of Silvervale began and every other town and settlement was left on their own.
 The Rilancian empire has ever since been gnawing at us.
 They pillage our towns and attack our caravans.
-They have indirectly gained control over Bradstone territories by placing proxies like bandits or mercenaries in charge of certain towns.
+They have indirectly gained control over Silvervale territories by placing proxies like bandits or mercenaries in charge of certain towns.
 At the rate they’re going, they’ll take over all of Bradstone except the four great cities in five more years.
 Valencia has been safe from Rilance because they are separated by the sacred forest.
-It is forbidden to step inside the sacred forest without the blessing of the elders and it is also impossible to do so unless you’re a soul keeper.”
+It is forbidden to step inside the sacred forest without the permission of the elders and they are very selective.”
 It seemed like she had finished.
 I was glad too as there was only so much that I could take in one go.
 So much hate and violence.
 I didn’t know I was part of such a dark history and that very history was going to snuff the life out of us.

 After a few moments of silence, I spoke up.
 “Thanks Ravenna.
 Thank you for telling me all this.
 I understand that I would have been happier and less tense without knowing all this but it is important that I am aware of the world I live in.”
 I turned to my mother.
 “Don’t worry mom, it’s not all that bad.
 The world is still going on isn’t it.
 There’s still hope.”
 I said with a smile but she didn’t seem to think that way.
 It looked like the tale had weighed her down.